th3rring/streak_counter/README.md

 Create a Config File
 ====================

-Create a file -- for example `settings.cfg`:
+Create a file in src directory -- for example `settings.cfg`:

 ```
-$ vim settings.cfg
+$ vim src/settings.cfg
 ```
 Paste in your Strava client ID and secret: